optimaize/anythingworks/README.md

 ### server

 This is the dependency to develop a SOAP server.
+There are 2 implementations available:

+1. implgrizzly using the org.glassfish.grizzly grizzly-http-server dependency (recommended)
+2. impljdk which uses the built-in http server from the JDK

+If you wish to use another http server, then implement your own module.
+There's only one interface to implement (SoapWebServerHandler).

 ### common

-Both client and server depend on this.
+Both client and server depend on this and include it already.
 Shared code is in here.

 ### exampleproject

 This project is a full working example containing a runnable server, and a client that connects to it.

-It is not needed in your production environment, thus it is not available as a Maven artifact.
+It is not needed in your production environment.

 Exception handling